Radial extension of a bi-Lipschitz parametrization of a starlike Jordan curve: A general parametrization

+If $w$ is $k-$quasiconformal, then $w$ is differentiable almost everywhere.
+So we can apply \eqref{ka} together with $|\mu_w(re^{it})|^2\le k^2$, which is equivalent to the following inequalities

-The question arises, which homeomorphism of the unit circle onto a smooth starlike Jordan curve $\gamma$ induces a radial quasiconformal mapping with the smallest constant of quasiconformality.
-It follows from Theorem~\ref{star} that, if there exists a $K$-quasiconformal radial mapping between the unit disk and a smooth starlike domain, then $K\ge \csc \alpha_\gamma$.
+Since the minimal value of the expression $\frac{A^2(1-k^2)}{2A(1+k^2)-1+k^2}$ for $A\in(\frac{1-k}{1+k}, \frac{1+k}{1-k})$ is attained for $A=\frac{1-k^2}{1+k^2}$ we obtain that i.e. This finishes the proof of $(g)$ and $(h)$. \end{proof} \begin{remark} The question arises, which homeomorphism of the unit circle onto a smooth starlike Jordan curve $\gamma$ induces a radial quasiconformal mapping with the smallest constant of quasiconformality.
+It follows from Theorem~\ref{star}, h) that if there exists a $K$-quasiconformal radial mapping between the unit disk and a smooth starlike domain, then $K\ge \cot (\alpha_\gamma/2)$.
+We expect that, in the notation of Theorem~\ref{star}, the optimal $\psi$ is $\psi(t)\equiv t$.
+If instead of $w(z)=|z|F(e^{it})$, we take $w(z)=|z|^\alpha F(e^{it})$, then the constant $K= \cot (\alpha_\gamma/2)$ is attained by the function $w(z)=|z|^{\csc \alpha}F(e^{it})$ (\cite{kvw,{gv}}).
 To motivate the previous question, recall the Teichm\"uller problem.
 For a given $M$-quasisymmetric selfmapping of the unit circle or (equivalently) of the real line, find an extension with minimal constant of quasiconformality.
-This problem is related to unique extremality.
-For this topic we refer to the paper \cite{blmm}.
+This problem is related to the extremal quasiconformal mappings.
+Concerning this topic we refer to the papers \cite{blmm,mate,reic}. \end{remark}